SMS Natter (1880): Service history

 Natter was recommissioned on 1 April 1897, for another period of training with the fleet.
 This year, the entire Reserve Division was activated, unlike the last two years.
 Following the end of the autumn exercises, Natter was placed back out of commission on 1 October.
 KL Gustav Kirchhoff took command of the ship when she was recommissioned on 1 April 1898.
 That year, Natter, Mücke, and their sister exercised off the coast of East Prussia over the summer, and in July, KL Otto Philipp replaced Kirchhoff as the ship's captain.
 The three gunboats later joined the rest of the fleet for the annual maneuvers.
 Natter was decommissioned on 27 September.
 The 1899 training year, which lasted from 1 April to 28 September for Natter, followed the same pattern as 1898, including exercises with Mücke and Scorpion.
 During this period, in May, KL Maximilian Rogge became the ship's captain, though he remained in the post just through July.

 On 3 April 1900, Natter recommissioned for the last time, once again under the command of Rogge.
 On 16 June, she and Scorpion represented the German fleet at the opening of the Elbe–Lübeck Canal, which was officiated by Kaiser Wilhelm II.
 Natter joined the Armored Gunboat Division for the annual fleet maneuvers in August and September, after which she was decommissioned for the last time on 24 September.
 On 18 March 1911, Natter was struck from the naval register.
-She was renamed Stromquelle I (Power Source I) and based in Wilhelmshaven.
-In 1924, she was moved to Kiel, where she reverted to her original name and used as a boiler room training vessel beginning in 1928.
-She was eventually broken up at Kiel–Mönkeberg in 1946.
+She was renamed Stromquelle I (Power Source I) and based in Wilhelmshaven, where she served as a floating powerplant.
+In 1924, she was moved to Kiel, where she reverted to her original name in 1928.
+She was eventually wrecked at Kiel–Mönkeberg in 1946.